Sit in nature. Change a child's life.

 2. Create your fundraising page.

-Create your fundraising page on CanadaHelps.
+Create your Sit-a-thon fundraising page on CanadaHelps.

 If you’d prefer, click here to sign up and get instructions straight to your inbox.